Whitney M. Young Magnet High School: Admissions and Academic Center

 Admission to Young is granted based on entrance exam performance, standardized test scores, and elementary school grades, and is open to all residents of Chicago, Illinois.
 The school consistently scores among the top high schools in the U.S. In 2009, Young was awarded the Blue Ribbon Award.
 The academic center is an accelerated program for seventh and eighth graders.
 Seventh and eighth graders are immersed in an intense high school experience, taking courses for high school credit.
 Classes include Honors Algebra I and Honors Environmental Science in seventh grade, and Honors Geometry, Honors Survey of Literature, Honors World History and Honors Biology in eighth grade.

 In addition, students are allowed to select up to two elective classes each year.
 There are many extracurricular programs for the students who attend the Academic Center, including basketball, cross country, track and math team.

 A documentary titled Selected, documenting Young's and Chicago Public Schools' selective enrollment admissions process, was released in 2015.

 Programs

 Science Bowl and Math Team

-The school's Science Bowl Team won the Regional National Science Bowl Championship in 2016, 2017, 2018, 2019, 2023, 2024, and 2025.
+The school's Science Bowl Team won the Regional National Science Bowl Championship in 2016, 2017, 2018, 2019, 2023, 2024, 2025, and 2026.
 They advanced to the National Finals in Washington, D.C., representing the city of Chicago.
 Notable achievements include placing first in the Division Team Challenge at the National Finals in 2016.
 Young Math Team competes in several local and national competitions, including the City of Chicago Math League, the North Suburban Math League, the Illinois Council of Teachers of Mathematics competition, the American Mathematics Competitions, and the Mandelbrot Competition.
 The team won the 2013 and 2014 4AA Illinois Council of Teachers of Mathematics (ICTM) State Championship and finished second and third in 2015 and 2016 respectively.
+In 2026, the team won the “Triple Crown”.
+This refers to winning the 3 major competitions: the City of Chicago Math League, the North Suburban Math League, and the Illinois Council of Teachers of Mathematics competition.
+Precalculus Team cooked.